jesshill/C-elegans_Intestine_RNAseq/README.md

 Paired end sequencing was performed.

 The directionality of this library is:
-  - read 1 is "reverse", so antisense
+  - read 1 is "reverse", so antisense (reverse compliment of the RNA molecule)
-  - read 2 is "forward", so sense
+  - read 2 is "forward", so sense (matches the RNA molecule)

 ![](RNA_strandedness_scheme.jpg)